Chapter 1 : Rubber Duck

 Rose flashed him her most (hopefully) charming smile and waited for him to ask her to go together, but it never happened.
 He muttered something about promising Al he’d play Quidditch and left the library.
 Rose knew he was lying.
 Al hated flying.
 She let out a long breath she hadn’t realised she’d been holding and folded her arms across her chest.

-, she thought, packing her books in her bag and storming out of the library in search of her cousin Dominique.
-Completely oblivious
+Stupid boys, she thought, packing her books in her bag and storming out of the library in search of her cousin Dominique.
+Completely oblivious.

 3 Days Later